glic3rinu/passlib/docs/password_hash_api.rst

         All handlers built into passlib are implemented as classes located under :samp:`passlib.hash.{name}`, where :samp:`{name}`
         is both the class name, and the value of the ``name`` attribute.
-        This is not a requirement, and may not be true for externally-defined handers.
+        This is not a requirement, and may not be true for externally-defined handlers.

 .. attribute:: PasswordHash.setting_kwds